barryclark/jekyll-now/_posts/2018-12-08-Markdown Style Guide.md

 title: Markdown Style Guide
 ---

-This is a demo of all styled elements in Jekyll Now.
+This is a demo of all styled elements.

 [View the markdown used to create this post](https://raw.githubusercontent.com/LeonLiu0804/leonliu0804.github.io/master/_posts/2018-12-08-Markdown%20Style%20Guide.md).